Bucket Listers

 10 miles round trip; 2,755 feet elevation

-We saved the best for last… The Bridge to Nowhere is definitely the most underrated and most thrilling of them all- with the option to bungee jump at the end of this 10 mile hike through the San Angeles Forest.
-This trail also has multiple river crossings (so dress accordingly) that can double as swimming holes to beat the Cali summer heat.
-That being said, this area is also prone to flash floods in the winter so make sure to check the weather beforehand and pack plenty of water because this hike is remote.
+The Bridge to Nowhere might just be the most underrated hike in LA.
+With the option to bungee jump at the end of this 10-mile hike through the San Angeles Forest, this one is meant for adventurers.
+Expect multiple river crossings (dress accordingly) that can double as swimming holes to beat the Cali heat.
+That being said, this area is also prone to flash floods in the winter, so make sure to check the weather beforehand and pack plenty of water because this hike is remote.

-Trailhead address: Camp Bonita Rd, La Verne, CA 91750.
-The trailhead starts at the end of the road and you will need an adventure pass to park in the lot.
+Trailhead address: Camp Bonita Rd, La Verne, CA. The trailhead starts at the end of the road, and you will need an adventure pass to park in the lot.

 Runyon Canyon

-In the city of stars, you might just run into one while hiking Runyon Canyon.
+In the city of movie stars, you might just run into one while hiking Runyon Canyon.
 The wide popularity of this trail may have you questioning if you’ve somehow been transported to the 405 during rush hour.
-However, your eastern views of Griffith Observatory and views of the Pacific Ocean in the west, makes this heavily trafficked, dog-friendly loop a bucket list must.
+However, the eastern views of Griffith Observatory and views of the Pacific Ocean to the west make this heavily trafficked, dog-friendly loop a bucket list must.

 Park to Playa